crowdcoinChain/crowdcoin-1/README.md

 ***I have 1001 CRC, why is my masternode outputs blank?***

 You need to create a new address in your wallet, label it, and send EXACTLY ***1000 CRC*** to your new address.
-Do NOT check the box that says "Subtract fee from amount"
+Do NOT check the box that says ***Subtract fee from amount***

 ***How do i enable the masternodes tab?***

 `Settings - Options - Wallets - Show Masternodes Tab`

+My masternode status is X. What do I do?

+Always confirm your wallet is up to date and synchronized first.
+Common status messages are as follows and what to do:

+`WATCHDOG_EXPIRED`
+Confirm that Sentinel is installed on your server.
+If so, is this your very first reward cycle?
+Try waiting until the first payout.
+If it occurs again be aware that even in this status it should still be collecting rewards and will eventually correct itself.